-During Carpal Tunnel Surgery, also called Carpal Tunnel Release, a tiny camera called an endoscope is inserted into the carpal tunnel.
-Once good visualization is achieved and the nerve is protected, Dr. Ghobadi uses very small cutting tools to cut the tight ligament that forms the ceiling of the tunnel, and thereby relieves compression on the nerve.
+During Carpal Tunnel Surgery, also called Carpal Tunnel Release, Dr. Ghobadi inserts a tiny camera called an endoscope into the carpal tunnel.
+Once the nerve is protected and good visualization is achieved, Dr. Ghobadi uses very small cutting tools to cut the tight ligament that forms the ceiling of the tunnel, and thereby relieves compression on the nerve.
 This allows the tunnel to open up and decompresses the median nerve.
 Cutting this ligament does will not cause loss of strength or function.
 The miniature size of the equipment means that scars are minimized, there is less pain, and recovery is quicker.

 Carpal Tunnel Surgery Recovery

 Full recovery after carpal tunnel surgery takes about a month.
 Your doctor will probably prescribe a medication for pain control after surgery.
 During the first five days after surgery you will wear a bandage on your hand and wrist.
 After five days you will remove the bandage and cover the incision with a Band-Aid.
 At this point you can begin range of motion with the wrist.
-Two weeks after surgery you will be seen in the office and have your stitches removed.
+We will remove the stitches when you come into the office two weeks after your surgery.
 At this point you can return to all activities.
-Generally physical therapy is not part of your recovery.
+Generally, physical therapy is not part of your recovery.

 (For more post-op information, click here!)

 Carpal Tunnel Surgery Results